parkr/stuff/_posts/2014-05-09-the-strange-relationship-the-us-government-has-with-open-source-software.markdown

 ---
 layout: post
-title: "The Strange Relationship the US government has with Open-Source Software"
+title: "The Strange Relationship the US Government has with Open-Source Software"
 date: 2014-05-09 03:41:35 -0400
 external-url: http://opensource.com/government/14/4/interview-david-wheeler
 ---